 When everyone from maître d’s to concierges greeted me daily with, “Bonjour, Madame Régina,” I took a fancy to the moniker of respect, followed by the flamboyantly melodic pronunciation of my name.
-The frou-frousness of French etiquette charmed me, but I was enthralled especially by the refined joie de vivre (joy-of-everything) lifestyle.
+The frou-frousness of French etiquette charmed me, but I was enthralled especially by the refined joie de vivre (French phrase meaning exuberant enjoyment of life) lifestyle.

-There was something surreal about arriving at an exquisite five-star hotel that had Yours Truly’ s signature emblazoned all over it──from the giant gold letters on the stately façade to the delicate Régina logo embroidered on the jackets of the accommodating staff.
-The 5-star Hôtel Régina Paris, our magnificent palace-style home away from home, is famously situated in the 1st arrondissement, heart of what was once the seat of royal power, across the Rue de Rivoli from the Jardin des Tuileries and two of Paris’s most magical sights.
-When you float out onto your soaring balcony every morning with the world renowned Louvre Museum massaging your back and the Eiffel Tower twinkling at the tip of your nose, you know that you’ve officially ascended to an exclusive stratosphere where dream vacations are made.
+There was something surreal about arriving at an exquisite five-star hotel that had Yours Truly’ s signature emblazoned all over it — from the giant gold letters on the stately façade to the delicate Régina logo embroidered on the jackets of the accommodating staff.
+The 5-star Hôtel Régina Paris, our magnificent palace-style home away from home, is famously situated in the 1st arrondissement, the heart of what was once the seat of royal power, across the Rue de Rivoli from the Jardin des Tuileries and two of Paris’ most magical sights.
+When you float out onto your soaring balcony every morning with the world-renowned Louvre Museum massaging your back and the Eiffel Tower twinkling at the tip of your nose, you know that you’ve officially ascended to an exclusive stratosphere where dream vacations are made.

 The Bourne Identity, Kiss of the Dragon, La Femme Nikita, and some dozen other notable films were shot at the legendary hotel.
 When the general manager rattled off the names of luminaries who’d stayed there, declared that I was the first resident named Régina, and then gifted me with a plush Régina-monogrammed bathrobe and other inscribed niceties, I presumptuously claimed it as a sign that there would always be a suite waiting for me. www.leshotelsbaverez.com/en/regina/

-Typical days consisted of waking up late, lazily lingering in our hotel, and heading out to building hop-and-shop—at a leisurely pace!
+Typical days consisted of waking up late, lazily lingering in our hotel, and heading out to hop-and-shop — at a leisurely pace!

-The city of Paris is divvied up into twenty arrondissements.
-The first and least populated, surrounding Hôtel Régina, is set in the ritzy historic center near the left bank of the River Seine, and the remaining ones fan outwards in a clockwise formation.
+The city of Paris is divvied up into 20 arrondissements.
+The first and least populated, surrounding Hôtel Régina, is set in the ritzy historic center near the left bank of the River Seine, and the remaining ones fan outward in a clockwise formation.
 You will discover that most must-do attractions are found in the central eight arrondissements.
-We basically skipped (or skidded through) the smallest and sleepiest arrondissements—the residential ones, the low-profile, and the blasé business boroughs.
-Instead, we filled our loosely outlined itinerary with fêted attractions and distinguished pockets of intrigue—in no particular chronological order.
+We basically skipped (or skidded through) the smallest and sleepiest arrondissements — the residential ones, the low-profile, and the blasé business boroughs.
+Instead, we filled our loosely outlined itinerary with fêted attractions and distinguished pockets of intrigue — in no particular chronological order.

 We also perused the obelisk-bedecked square, Place de La Concorde, the location of Paris’s largest fountain and the spot where King Louis XVI and Queen Marie-Antoinette publicly lost their heads to the guillotine during the French Revolution.
 Along the way, Hubby and I also paused for activities rooted in far more romanticism, such as sharing morsels of golden baguettes with the pigeons.